-When it comes to bankruptcy, it’s important to separate the myths from the facts.
-While becoming bankrupt is a serious matter and shouldn’t be taken lightly, in some situations, it can be the best available solution and help ease unbearable financial stress.
+It’s essential to separate the myths from the facts regarding bankruptcy.
+While becoming bankrupt is a serious matter and shouldn’t be taken lightly, it can be the best solution in some situations and help ease unbearable financial stress.

 So, here’s a spoiler alert:

 ‘Bankruptcy doesn’t usually impact your family as a whole.
 Many people aren’t aware that if your partner becomes bankrupt, you won’t automatically become bankrupt by association.
-Instead, a lot of people tend to incorrectly assume that their bankruptcy will somehow be extended to their partner, parents or children.’
+Instead, many people tend to incorrectly assume that their bankruptcy will somehow be extended to their partner, parents or children.’

-For starters, it’s important to understand the kind of debts that are covered and how long this option will affect you.
+For starters, it’s important to understand the kind of debts covered and how long this option will affect you.

 The types of debt cleared by becoming bankrupt are provable, unsecured debts.
 An unsecured debt is a debt that isn’t secured to any assets.
 Examples of provable, unsecured debts include credit cards, unsecured personal loans and overdrafts, most tax debts and shortfalls owing after assets like property or cars have been sold.
 Some examples of secured debts include a mortgage or a car loan.

 Now, property is one of those assets that aren’t ordinarily protected.
-To better explain how unprotected assets are treated and how bankruptcy works, we’ll look at an example.
+We’ll look at an example to better explain how unprotected assets are treated and how bankruptcy works.

-Let’s take a family who have two children under the age of ten.
-Dan* has recently become bankrupt and he’s earning around $120,000 a year.
-Currently, his wife Claire* is a fulltime mum to their two young children.
+Let’s take a family who has two children under the age of ten.
+Dan* has recently become bankrupt and earns around $120,000 a year.
+His wife Claire* is a full-time mum to their two young children.

 Dan and Claire jointly own their property and have around $40,000 equity combined, i.e. the house is worth around $440,000 and they owe around $400,000 on their mortgage.

-When we’re looking at property within the context of bankruptcy, we’re generally focusing on the portion of the house that Dan and Claire actually own.
-That amount is relative to the equity which in this is example, is around $40,000 in total.
-Given that the house is jointly owned, Claire and Dan each own $20,000 worth of equity (i.e. combined equity divided by two owners).
+When looking at a property within the context of bankruptcy, we’re generally focusing on the portion of the house that Dan and Claire own.
+That amount is relative to the equity which in this example, is around $40,000 in total.
+Since the house is jointly owned, Claire and Dan each own $20,000 worth of equity (i.e. combined equity divided by two owners).

-By virtue of becoming bankrupt, Dan’s half of the property (I.e. his $20,000 of equity) became an asset of his bankrupt estate.
+By becoming bankrupt, Dan’s half of the property (I.e. his $20,000 of equity) became an asset of his bankrupt estate.
 Because Claire isn’t bankrupt, she’ll still own her $20,000 share.

 When you become bankrupt, a Bankruptcy Trustee is appointed to manage the administration of your bankrupt estate.
 If you happen to own assets that aren’t protected, your ownership of these assets shifts from you to your trustee.